Qualiasolutions/vuetofficial/README.md

 ## Deployment

-The app is deployed by running `expo publish` - only authorised users will be able to do this.
+The app is deployed by running `eas update` - only authorised users will be able to do this.

 ## Running on WSL2